For several years now, YA fantasy authors have carved out a beloved and celebrated niche in the world of fantasy and science fiction literature.

 To that end, here are some of our favourite (and the most celebrated) YA fantasy books and series that readers are enjoying right now.

-And, because this is Books and Bao, we’ll kick off this list with two Japanese novels.
+And, because this is Books and Bao, we’ll be including some wonderful Japanese novels.

 Elin’s mother, originally from a distant and mysterious tribe, is sentenced to death after the most elite beasts in the village all suddenly die at once under her care.